 The bottom half of the handle is the removable cap which houses the single AAA battery that powers the brush.

 There is a small break/ring around the handle as a result of this removable cap, taking away from the otherwise smooth design of the handle.

 Small icons on the rear of the brush handle make it clear when the cap is correctly fitted.
 There are rubber seals inside to help protect from water ingression.

 When fitted, on the front of the brush is the Brush-Baby logo.

-Gloss white plastic, the logo is is printed in Blue.
+The brush baby handle is gloss white plastic, and the logo is printed in blue.

 The upper half of the handle is primarily green in colour as a soft touch grip runs around the handle.

 Just below the top of the handle, at the point at which the brush heads attach is a single power button that turns the brush on and off.

 It is a 2 stage button, in that you press it once and it turns on the LED, press it again and it launches the 1 and only cleaning mode on the brush.
 It does provide a nice resistance and feedback.